Asghan: The Dragon Slayer: Influences

-Like most modern fantasy franchises, Asghan: The Dragon Slayer is littered with elements from J. R. R. Tolkien's The Lord of the Rings story.
-Throughout the game, players encounter Hobbits, Orcs, Elves and great Eagles resembling those found in Tolkien's works.
+Like most modern fantasy franchises, Asghan: The Dragon Slayer is filled with elements from J. R. R. Tolkien's The Lord of the Rings story.
+Throughout the game, the player encounters Hobbits, Orcs, Elves and great Eagles resembling those found in Tolkien's works.

 Reception

 PC Gaming Worlds Mat Peck gave Asghan a score of 8/10.
 He called it "a great game".